 - 1 tablespoon roasted sesame seeds

 - 1 tablespoon black sesame seeds, nigella seeds, or poppy seeds

 - Position oven racks in the upper and lower thirds of the oven if you plan to bake two loaves at once or in the center of the oven for one; preheat to 375 degrees, and line 1 or 2 large baking sheets with parchment paper.

 - Put the yeast in the bowl of a stand mixer equipped with a dough hook, and pour in the orange juice and water.
 Whisk it (by hand) so the yeast dissolves.
 Let this stand for a couple of minutes to be sure you see some bubbles or action in the yeast mixture so you know your yeast is alive and well.
-Then whisk in (by hand) the 2 eggs, and the oil.
+Then whisk in (by hand) 2 eggs and the oil.

 - Add 7 cups of the flour, the salt, sugar, anise seeds, and orange zest to the bowl, and beat with the dough hook for a few minutes, until the dough is smooth and elastic, adding flour as necessary.
 I always end up using just the 7 cups of flour.
 In my heavy duty mixer, it takes only a minute or two for the dough to come together.
 But don’t go by time, go by look and feel.
-Smooth and elastic.
 If you poke it, does it spring back?
 Does it feel smooth or wet and sticky?
 If too wet and sticky, add a bit more flour.

 - Remove the dough from the mixer bowl, form into a round loaf, then poke a 1-inch hole all the way through the center.
 Let the dough rest uncovered on a floured surface for about 10 minutes.